PaulskPt/MAGTAG_datetime/README.md

 This script used https://learn.adafruit.com/adafruit-magtag/getting-the-date-time as source.

+The original script just gets the Adafruit IO Time Service and just prints the response to the REPL, not onto the MAGTAG!
+My modified version uses the Adafruit IO Time Service to set and, at intervals of one hour, synchronizes the built-in RTC of the MAGTAG.
+The script displays the received response data on the MAGTAG display at one minute intervals.

-This version of the latter script has various modifications:
+This version of the original script has various modifications:
 1) This script uses a modified version of adafruit_portalbase/wifi_esp32s2.py.
 In the file wifi_esp32s2.py I added six functions.
    The adafruit_portalbase module is, for reason, put into the root folder (not in /lib).
 2) Use the response of the Adafruit IO Time Service HTTTP request to filter the needed datetime items to set the built-in RTC of the MAGTAG.